 Mercedes-Benz C-Class Review

-The 2013 Mercedes-Benz C-Class ranks 8 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 51 published reviews and test drives of the Mercedes-Benz C-Class, and our analysis of reliability and safety data.
+The 2015 Mercedes-Benz C-Class ranks 2 out of 14 Upscale Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Mercedes-Benz C-Class, as well as reliability and safety data.

 Other Cars to Consider